galaxyproject/galaxy-hub/src/news/2019-07-galaxy-update/index.md

 * [New tools](/src/news/2019-07-galaxy-update/index.md#toolshed-contributions) and [new releases](/src/news/2019-07-galaxy-update/index.md#releases).
 * And [some other news](/src/news/2019-07-galaxy-update/index.md#other-news) too.

-If you have anything to add to next month's newsletter, then please send it to outreach@galaxyproject.org.
+If you have anything to include to next month's newsletter, then please send it to outreach@galaxyproject.org.

 ----